-- A prize for participating in a fair event.
+- A prize for participating in a fair.

 - An inducement or condition for visiting a place of business or attending an event sponsored by a business.

-- An inducement. or condition for executing a contract which includes provisions unrelated to the ownership, care or disposition of the pet.
+- An inducement or condition for executing a contract that includes provisions unrelated to the ownership, care or disposition of the pet.

 - Exceptions.
 This section does not apply to any of the following: